WL-Biol185-ShinyProjects/march-madness-predictor/README.md

 Notes from 10/30: Completed second page (Final Four conference predictor and # of teams from a given conference within final four predictor) R markdown document.
 Beginning to implement changes on UI and server now.

 Completed implementing the page 2 into the server and UI

+#conditionalPanel - to make an optional pane on the sam page as something else in the UI